 As discussed in a previous post on how to Isolate DPM Traffic in Hyper-V by leveraging the converged network on the Hyper-V host were combining multiple physical NICs with NIC teaming, QoS, and vNICs, we can isolate each network traffic and sustain network resiliency if one NIC failed as shown in below diagram:

 To use NIC teaming in a Hyper-V environment with QoS, you need to use PowerShell to separate the traffic, however, in VMM we can deploy the same using the UI.

 More information about QoS Common PowerShell Configurations can be found here.

 So without further ado, let’s jump right in.

-What is logical Network and how to create Logical Network in Virtual Machine Manager 2012 R2? click here.
+What is a logical Network and how to create a Logical Network in Virtual Machine Manager 2012 R2? click here.

 We will create several logical networks in this demo for different purposes:

 - Management / VM: Contains the IP subnet used for host management and Virtual Machines.
 This network does also have an associated IP Pool so that VMM can manage IP assignment to hosts, and virtual machines connected to this network.
-In this demo the management and Virtual Machines are on the same network, however in production environment both networks must be separated.
+In this demo the management and Virtual Machines are on the same network, however, in the production environment, both networks must be separated.